 Once called an Education IRA, a Coverdell Educational Savings Account (ESA) is named after Senator Paul Coverdell, who introduced this college savings plan.
 Coverdell ESAs are similar to IRAs, but they are designed to save money for education rather than retirement.
 Because of this, the name was changed from Education IRA to Coverdell ESA, to more accurately reflect what the money is being saved for.

 How the Coverdell ESA Works

 - Anyone can contribute up to $2,000 in a Coverdell ESA for the benefit of someone under the age of 18, unless you exceed income limitations.
-For single tax filers, if you make more than $110,000 annually you will not be able to contribute personally into a Coverdell ESA.
+For single tax filers, if you make more than $110,000 annually, you will not be able to personally contribute to a Coverdell ESA.
 For joint tax filers, you must make less than $220,000 per year to contribute.